 What is the hyperloop?

 The technology, currently under development, is getting a lot of hype.
 The hyperloop’s inventor, Elon Musk, has called it “the fifth great mode of transportation”.
-He says two miles of test track underneath Los Angeles will be completed on December 10.

 This is not as magical as it sounds: Maglev trains in the Far East already use magnetic force to keep the carriages off the ground.
-Musk’s original idea for the hyperloop was to have the pods float on a cushion of pressurized air (a bit like pucks on an air hockey table).
+Musk’s original idea for the hyperloop was to have the pods float on a cushion of pressurised air (a bit like pucks on an air hockey table).
 However, engineers have turned to magnetic technology instead.

 Why do we need the hyperloop?